 How do I check a teacher’s credentials?

 It is best to ask the sensei to produce evidence of grade in what they are teaching.
 You may wish to do some personal research to be sure that any qualification you attain is recognised beyond the school that issued it.
-All well-credentialed instructors should possess a certificate of rank from a Member School of the AJF, an NCAS accreditation level, and if working with children an authorisation card to do so.
+All well-credentialed instructors should possess a certificate of rank from a Member School of the AJF and a coach accreditation issued by the AJF.
+They should also meet the requirements for working with children in the relevant jurisdiction.